nachocaru/xaprb.com/content/blog/2006-04-30-how-to-optimize-subqueries-and-joins-in-mysql.md

     index(subcategory)
 ) engine=InnoDB;</pre>

-I&#8217;ll fill the tables with some sample data again:
+I'll fill the tables with some sample data again:

 <pre>insert into subcategory(id, category)
     select i, i/100 from number